BIOGRAPHY - Born 1977, Belgium

 STUDIO WORKS

-The three-dimensional sculptural works with individual quotations form a time document
+The three-dimensional sculptural works with individual quotations form a time document showing the design process at specific benchmarks.

 Text: P. Decancq